CarterPape/CarterPape.github.io/resume.md

 ### Panelist in NC State's [Spring Diversity Dialogue][Diversity Dialogue]
 #### February 26, 2018

-* Discussed issues of diversity and inclusion alongside 13 other student panelists in Witherspoon Student Center, facilitated by Bill Leftwich
+* Discussed issues of diversity and inclusion alongside [13 other student panelists][Diversity Dialogue photo] in Witherspoon Student Center, facilitated by [Bill Leftwich][Bill on LinkedIn]
 * Invited by Assistant Vice Provost for Student Diversity Tracey Ray

 ### Presentation on [podcasting for print media][Podcasting presentation]